 - Another ruined castle to make a quick stop at along this route is Doonbeg Castle.

 - The cliffs at Kilkee are well worth a look and are no less impressive than their northern cousins in the county of Clare.

 - Loop Head Peninsula is a lovely corner of Clare and the cliffs where the lighthouse is located are worth seeing.
 Nearby the Bridges of Ross are also worth visiting, although there now remains only one intact.

 Places to stay in Limerick – For a comfortable and budget-friendly stay in Limerick, check into The George Hotel.
-See this hotel and latest prices and availability here.
+See this hotel and the latest prices and availability here.
 For a luxury stay, choose the Radisson Blu Hotel in Limerick.
-Click here to view this hotel and see latest prices and availability.
+Click here to view this hotel and see the latest prices and availability.